What Makes a Leader? Daniel Goldman

 Goleman elaborates on his thoughts about emotional intelligence versus IQ.
 Does he believe the former is more important than the latter?

 “Well, to ask the question, you must say important for what?”
 Goleman begins.
-“Both are important, but they’re important in different ways.
+“Both are important, but they’re essential in different ways.
 IQ, which is mostly the rate at which you acquire new cognitive information and understanding, is essential for success in school, mastering technical skills, and a broad range of applications.

 “If you look at the literature, IQ is a powerful predictor of what kind of job you can get and hold.
 In other words, what’s the complexity level you can manage daily?
 So to be a physician, barrister, or high-level executive, you need to have an IQ that’s probably above average, and that’s a necessary skill.
 However, those only get you so far in the working world.